Independent Autism Advice Limited

 BPhil & MEd Special Education Autism (Children)

 As a specialist in autism, I have a degree and Master’s degree in Special Education, Autism (Children), both with Distinction, from the University of Birmingham’s School of Education; receiving a Distinguished Alumni Scholarship for my Master’s degree.
 Whilst at university, I was mentored by members of the Autism Centre for Education and Research (ACER), including Dr Glenys Jones, Dr Kerstin Wittemeyer and Dr Despina Papoudi.
-I was proud to have a paper published in the Good Autism Practice (GAP) Journal in 2017, following a collaborative research project with three teenage girls on the autism spectrum (see diaries below).
-Continuing to develop my knowledge in the field of autism is important to me, particularly in relation to the views and perspectives of autistic people.
+I was proud to have a paper published in the Good Autism Practice (GAP) Journal in 2017, following a collaborative research project with teenage girls on the autism spectrum (see diaries below).
+Continuing to develop my understanding of autism is important to me, particularly in relation to the views and perspectives of autistic people.

-I tailor and deliver bespoke training and workshops, developing the skills of individuals to meet the needs of children and young people on the autism spectrum, providing practical solutions based on a child/person-centred approach, aimed at building an inclusive and supportive environment.
+I tailor and deliver bespoke training and workshops, developing the skills of individuals to support and meet the needs of children and young people on the autism spectrum, providing practical solutions based on a child/person-centred approach, aimed at building an inclusive and supportive environment.
 For over two years I delivered the Autism Education Trust (AET) schools programme for a local authority, sharing good autism practice and personal experiences.

 Working with individuals and groups, I aim to develop the understanding of autistic children/young people, respecting their values and interests, whilst incorporating aspects of evidence-based practice, such as Educating and Supporting Girls with Asperger’s And Autism by Victoria Honeybourne or Exploring Feelings by Tony Attwood;